ami-inn/food-delivery/doc.md

 Tabs = used t is implemented with React Navigation's bottom tabs and offers familiar API if you have already used React Navigation.

 t is implemented with React Navigation's bottom tabs and offers familiar API if you have already used React Navigation.

+Tabs.Screen
+write the sceen name tible and tabbaricon